jaromir-sukuba/a-p-prog/README.md

 Together with SDCC compiler this serves as completely open-source basis for many 8-bit PIC devices.

 The current project status: Programmer working, sources need cleanup, perhaps rework of its structure (it grew out of its simple structure).
+# List of supported devices is at the end of this page.

 ## Hardware